CoppeliaRobotics/bluezero/README.md

 This project uses [semantic versioning](https://semver.org).

-## Download

-Go to https://github.com/blueworkforce/bluezero/releases to download a source tarball.

 ## Documentation

-See the generated [`docs/index.html`](https://blueworkforce.github.io/bluezero/v2/) for the documentation.
+See the generated `docs/index.html` for the documentation.

 ## License